anhnk/anhnk.github.com/source/_posts/2011-02-19-the-how-of-happiness-by-sonja-lyubomirsky.markdown

 {% img center https://img.skitch.com/20121009-nkendgrm99pkd786xuri5itj1f.jpg What determines happiness %}

 Becoming lastingly happier demands making some permanent changes that require effort and commitment everyday of your life.
-Pursuing happiness takes work, but consider that this “happiness work” may be the most rewarding work you’ll ever do.
+Pursuing happiness takes work, but consider that this “happiness work” will be the most rewarding work you’ll ever do.

 Subjective Happiness Scale, Depression Scale, Personal-Activity Fit Diagnostic (refer the book)